 On both JR and privately owned lines across the country, there are a plethora of different types of train services.
 On top of that, many subway lines connect to private rail networks, so don’t be surprised if you see trains starting on one company’s services and continuing on to another’s.
-It can be confusing at first, but here’s a basic guide on the different types:
+It can be confusing at first, but here is a short list of the most common types of trains:

-Normal (futsu / 普通)/ Local (kakueki / 各駅) — Both these represent local trains that stop at all stations along the route, making them the slowest alternative.
+- Normal (futsu / 普通) or Local (kakueki / 各駅): Both these represent local trains that stop at all stations along the route, making them the slowest alternative.

-Express (kyuukou / 急行) — Stops at a select few major hubs along the route.
+- Express (kyuukou / 急行 or kaisoku / 快速 ): Stops at a select few major hubs along the route.

 Some express trains and all Shinkansen trains have so-called Green Cars, which have more spacious seats and more comfortable than normal seats.
 GranClass Cars are even more spacious and luxurious.

 While trains run frequently in major cities and you may not need to pay too much attention to timing train changes there, it’s a different story when you get out into the countryside, or you’re planning a longer trip.